Kozea/Radicale/SHARING.md

 Static collection sharing without permissions filter using soft-links (Unix-only) is supported since storage type `multifilesystem` was implemented, see (Wiki: Sharing Collections)[https://github.com/Kozea/Radicale/wiki/Sharing-Collections]

-With 3.7.0 a major extension was implemented using internal mapping configuration stored in a database and a management API.
+With 3.7.0 major extension was implemented using internal mapping configuration stored in a database and a management API.

 ## Sharing Implementation